andytudhope/living-blue-book/source/knowledge_repo/index.md

 And what I assume you shall assume
 For every atom belonging to me
 As good belongs to you." — Walt Whitman

+"The bow's name is life,
+but its work is death" — Heraclitus

 "There was a Door to which I found no Key:
 There was a Veil through which I could not see: